Pay Less for Motorcycle Insurance or Get up to $80*, Even If You Don’t Buy.

 The policy excess does not apply if you are claiming for damage to your motorcycle due to fire.

-If your motorcycle is stolen outside of Singapore, the excess will be 50% of the market value of your motorcycle at the time of the theft (up to a maximum of $2,000 Including Prevailing GST).
+If your motorcycle is stolen outside of Singapore, the excess will be 50% of the market value of your motorcycle at the time of the theft (up to a maximum of $2,000 before prevailing GST).

 You can report the motorcycle accident at our Motorcycle Accident Reporting